Death of Dalry man in random attack treated as murder

 Serious assault

-He said: "So far the support and response from locals has been helpful to our investigation, however, we still need people to come forward with any information they may have as it could prove crucial to the inquiry."
+He said: "So far the support and response from locals has been helpful to our investigation.

+"However, we still need people to come forward with any information they may have as it could prove crucial to the inquiry."
-He also mentioned a second incident in the area on the previous night.

-He said: "With regard to this incident and the serious assault on Peden Avenue, Dalry, on Saturday night, as a result of extensive and ongoing enquiries in the local area, we are following positive lines of enquiry in relation to each incident.
+Det Insp McCulloch added that there had also been a serious assault on Peden Avenue, Dalry, on Saturday night.

+"As a result of extensive and ongoing enquiries in the local area, we are following positive lines of enquiry in relation to each incident," he said.

 "We can confirm that whilst the incidents are not directly linked, we are continuing investigations to establish the full circumstances."